Skip to main content

 Q3.
 How well is my brand showing up in LLM answers?

-RanketAI's AI Brand Exposure Diagnosis sends prompts of various intents (awareness, recommendation, comparison, problem-solving, etc.) to ChatGPT, Gemini, and Perplexity.
+RanketAI's AI Brand Visibility Analysis sends prompts of various intents (awareness, recommendation, comparison, problem-solving, etc.) to ChatGPT, Perplexity, and Gemini.
 You see, on a single screen, how often your brand appears in responses, how often it is cited as an authoritative source, and where in the answer it is placed.

 Q4.
 How do I get my brand to appear higher in LLM answers?